 Dehydration and Sport Performance

-Staying hydrated in the Texas summer heat is very important for sport performance.
-There have been numerous studies on the effects of dehydration and exercise.
-Most experts agree that 2% dehydration will lead to a drop in sport performance of up to 21%.
-Furthermore, a decline in cognitive function occurs at 2% dehydration including skill sports such as soccer.
+agree that 2% dehydration will lead to a drop in sport performance of up to 21%.
+Furthermore, a decline in cognitive function

 I've seen several people wearing extra clothes or "sweat" suits to try and lose more weight.
 The truth is, those people will lose more weight BUT it is mostly water weight which returns as soon as they are properly hydrated.
 Instead of focusing on weight loss for the afternoon, focus on performance and intensity.
 Proper exercise will benefit you more in the long run than "sweating" out a few extra water pounds.